 The TDI Network Report Card shows that workers’ compensation HCN’s typically have lower medical costs for their network injured employees than for injured employees who receive non-network medical care.

-In 2020, the average medical cost per claim was 9 percent lower for network injured employees than for non-network injured employees (see Figure 1).
+In 2022, the average medical cost per claim for network injured employees at 18 months maturity was 12 percent lower than for non-network injured employees, changed from 10 percent lower in 2021 (see Figure 1).

 Do HCNs help return injured employees to work sooner than non-network care?

 Yes, the TDI Network Report Card shows that HCNs typically have higher return-to-work rates for their injured employees than for injured employees who receive non-network medical care.
 In 2022, 94 percent of network injured employees had returned to work, compared to 89 percent for non-network injured employees (see Figure 2).